-

 Abstract:

 A major limitation of open P2P networks is the lack of strong identities.
-This allows any agent
+This allows any

 ▽ More